How Independent Restaurants Can Get Pricing Like the Big Chains

 Why Do Big Chains Get Better Pricing?

-• Buying Power: They purchase in bulk, which gives them leverage when negotiating with suppliers.
+• Buying Power: They purchase in high volumes, giving them leverage to negotiate lower prices.

-• Dedicated Procurement Teams: They have entire teams focused on optimizing purchasing, tracking costs, and finding efficiencies.
+• Dedicated Procurement Teams: They have teams focused solely on managing costs and supplier relationships.

 5 Ways Independent Restaurants Can Get Big-Chain Pricing